Transferring to Power NI

 Any credit owed will be refunded shortly after your final bill is issued.

 Providing an up-to-date meter reading will ensure your final bill is as accurate as possible.
-Please see the link on how to read your meter and how to provide a meter reading.
+Please see the link below on how to read your meter and how to provide a meter reading at www.electricireland.com/meter-read

 Contact details are issued on your final bill.
-Electric Ireland will issue you final bill shortly after the transfer has occurred.
+Electric Ireland will issue your final bill shortly after the transfer has occurred.

 Your vulnerability status will be shared with Power NI to ensure continuity of appropriate services.